 Fortunately, RTS Home Accents more than hold their own in other areas too.

-Despite the wood-like finish, this barrel is actually made from injection-molded, food-grade polyethylene that has been specially treated to resist rot, fading, insect damage, and mod.
+Despite the wood-like finish, this barrel is actually made from injection-molded, food-grade BPA free polyethylene that has been specially treated to resist rot, fading, insect damage, and mod.

 That’s to mention all the helpful design features.

-This one features a flat back so that it can slot neatly up against the wall of your house, as well as a front-facing overflow valve to help you siphon off excess water.
+This one features a flat back so that it can slot neatly up against the wall of your house, as well as a front side overflow valve to help you siphon off excess water.

 Of course, there’s also a handy aluminum filter screen to keep out insects and all manner of debris, while the brass spigot makes it incredibly easy to attach a hose but incredibly difficult for small children and animals to get at your rainwater supply.